-It’s hard to imagine camping under the stars after months in lockdown, but a new 13-day hiking route due for completion by the end of 2020 lets you do just that, in the striking ancient landscape of north-east Victoria.
+It’s hard to imagine camping under the stars after months in lockdown, but a new 13-day hiking route due for completion next autumn lets you do just that, in the striking ancient landscape of north-east Victoria.

 The Grampians Peaks Trail begins at the small town of Halls Gap, about a three hour drive north-west of Melbourne.
-When stage two is finished in December, the 160-kilometre trail will connect the Grampians National Park/Gariwerd from north to south, with 12 camp sites along the way.
+When the full project is finished in 2021, the 160-kilometre trail will connect the Grampians National Park/Gariwerd from north to south, with 12 camp sites along the way.
 But you can already hike 36 kilometres of the trail, and stay overnight at Bugiga Hiker Camp and Borough Huts Campground.
+Four more day-walk trails will also open over the summer.

 “There is such a big opportunity out here to create an experience in the Grampians that we haven’t had before,” says Area Chief Ranger Rhonda McNeil.